lgw2/lgw2.github.io/_teaching/csci112-spring-2023/syllabus.md

 for bonus as well.
 The exact computation will be decided later in the semester;
 however, the maximum bonus you may earn from this is 3 points out of 100 for the semester.

+#### Course survey and evaluation

+If 75% or more of the class completes the mid-semester course survey (through D2L), whole class gets 1 bonus point.
+Same goes for the course evaluation (through the university system).

 ### Late assignment policies
 To run a course of this size we cannot accommodate individual requests for